why is hotel wifi so bad

 For a frequent traveler

-If you’re a frequent traveler who ends up spending multiple nights at hotels locally or internationally, you might want to invest in a good WiFi router.
+If you’re a frequent traveler spending multiple nights at hotels locally or internationally, you might want to invest in a good WiFi router.
 While it may be seen as old-school for those modern laptops that clearly don’t have an Ethernet port, many hotels still offer wired internet access via Ethernet.

 Avoid hotels with poor WiFi